South Carolina Nursing License Defense Attorney Near You

 Medical professionals work in stressful conditions; unfortunately, some turn to alcohol or drugs to cope.
 Some South Carolina nurses may be referred to the Recovering Professional Program (RPP) for evaluation and monitoring.
 You can also voluntarily refer yourself to RPP if you suspect that you have a substance abuse problem.

-Successfully completing the RPP requirements may allow you to return to nursing without facing additional discipline from the SC State Nursing Board.
+Successfully completing the RPP requirements may allow you to return to nursing without facing additional discipline from the South Carolina State Nursing Board.
 Because every case is unique, it is not possible to determine whether you could completely avoid a licensure penalty or other disciplinary action.
 You should speak with a nursing license defense attorney to understand more about the RPP and how it could be an alternative to help you.

 It takes a lot of hard work to obtain a South Carolina nursing license and receiving notification that an LLR investigator is looking into a complaint against you can be devastating.